-Certain fees and charges may be incurred more than once when investing in existing funds (such as Depositary and UCI Administrator fees, management/advisory fees and issuing/redemption charges of the UCI and/or UCITS in which the investment is made).
+Certain fees and charges may be incurred more than once when investing in existing funds (such as Depositary and UCI Administrator agent fees, management/advisory fees and issuing/redemption charges of the UCI and/or UCITS in which the investment is made).
 Such commission payments and expenses are charged at the level of the target fund as well as of the fund of funds.

 The sub-funds may also invest in UCIs and/or UCITS managed by UBS Asset Management (Europe) S.A. or by a company linked to UBS Asset Management (Europe) S.A. through common management or control, or through a substantial direct or indirect holding.
 In this case, no issuing or redemption charge will be charged on subscription to or redemption of these units.
+The double charging of commission and expenses referred to above does, however, remain.